Dental Hygienists & Dental Therapists

 - What is a Dental Hygienist? - American Dental Association

-- Dental Therapist Scope of Practice - College of Dental Surgeons of BC (training no longer available in Canada)
+- Dental Therapist Scope of Practice - University of Saskatchewan - College of Dentistry

 - Discover your Future in Healthcare: Dental Hygienist - University of Manitoba